-Manage Your Fear – There is Creativity Living Beyond Fear
+Manage Your Fear – There is Creative Living Beyond Fear

 Moving Beyond Your Fear

-So many times in my own life I have let fear hold me back in my health journey.
+How do you move beyond fear?
+Where do you even start?
+It feels like fear sneakily creeps its way into my life and I don’t even know it!
+So many times in my own life I have let fear hold me back in my health journey, too.

-If I have a busy day for example: I might be afraid I have to eat breakfast because what if there is not any food around at lunchtime (We live in America – like that is going to happen right ?!) 😀.
-Another “dumb” fear I let creep in on my health journey – I better change my plan to start eating better today and put it off until tomorrow – because today we are going to go out to eat and I don’t want to fail the 1st day.
+For example, if I have a busy day: I might feel extra anxiety to not miss breakfast because there may not be any food around at lunchtime (We live in America – like that is going to happen right ?!). 😀 Another “unrealistic” fear I let seep into my health journey – I better change my plan to start eating better today and put it off until tomorrow – because today we are going to go out to eat and I don’t want to fail the 1st day.
 Or how about this one – do you ever do this?
-I better not get up and exercise early today because then I’ll be too tired this evening and I have a big day ahead of me… I’m sure these things never happen to you though… 😄
+I better not get up and exercise early today because then I’ll be too tired this evening and I have a big day ahead of me… I’m sure these things never happen to you, though… 😄

 😨 Wow!
 Really?!
-This podcast really spoke to me on so many levels so let me see if I can explain what I got out of this one piece of her book:
+This podcast really spoke to me on so many levels so I’d like to pass on what I got out of this one excerpt of her book:

 Fear is a Necessary Companion

 What?!
 Necessary?
 I’m being serious.
 Now this is important, so keep reading.
 Often we want to push through our fear, get rid of it, punch it in the face or whatever way we see fit we “demonize” fear.